-Place one fort unit and one Level-1

-Hedgehog in any hex of the city.
-Up to
+Place one Fortress unit and one Level-1 Hedgehog in any hex of the city.
+In Odessa, Kiev and Poltava a second Fortress unit (but no additional Hedgehog) may be placed in a different hex of the city.

-two fort units (but only one Hedgehog)

-may be placed in different hexes of

-Odessa, Kiev and Poltava.
-Note the

-number of fort units is a deliberate

-limit.

 Play Example: At the start of the game, no Soviet units are within two hexes of B3.24 and B4.23 (the western parts of Kiev).
 Let's assume the Soviets advance after combat into B6.23, and this is the first time those hexes are threatened by a nearby Soviet combat unit.
-The Axis player decides to take this one-time chance to declare Kiev to be a Fortress and will also exercise the special "can place two in Kiev" exception noted above.
+The Axis player decides to take this opportunity to declare Kiev to be a Fortress and will also exercise the special "can place two in Kiev" exception noted above.
 Fort units are placed in B4.23 and B4.24 (he wants to toughen the defenses at the bridges) and a Hedgehog in B4.23.
 From this point forward, no Axis ground unit in Kiev can ever leave the city - they can still move, advance, and retreat into connected city hexes, but never do so into non-city hexes.

-- No Axis ground units in the city can voluntarily move or retreat into hexes outside of the city, even if this requires taking options as losses.
+No Axis ground units in the city can voluntarily move or retreat into hexes outside of the city, even if this requires taking options as losses.
 This includes units which subsequently move into these city hexes-even by rail.
-The resriction applies to all contiguous city hexes, whether or not they contain a fortress unit. - 2.4b Alert Battalions.
+The restriction applies to all contiguous city hexes, whether or not they contain a fortress unit.
+2.4b Alert Battalions.
 Alert units which don't start a scenario on the map are kept in an off-map pool.
 They may only appear via a Special Repl result and may be placed at Kessel HQs (2.3a) in addition to the usual placement options.
 When destroyed, they are placed back in the pool for future selection.